Graphene: Polycrystalline graphene

-Various methods – most notably, chemical vapor deposition (CVD), as discussed in the section below - have been developed to produce large-scale graphene needed for device applications.
+Various methods – most notably, chemical vapor deposition (CVD), as discussed in the section below – have been developed to produce large-scale graphene needed for device applications.
 Such methods often synthesize polycrystalline graphene.
-The mechanical properties of polycrystalline graphene is affected by the nature of the defects, such as grain-boundaries (GB) and vacancies, present in the system and the average grain-size.
-How the mechanical properties change with such defects have been investigated by researchers, theoretically and experimentally.
+The mechanical properties of polycrystalline graphene are affected by the nature of the defects, such as grain-boundaries (GB) and vacancies, present in the system and the average grain-size.

 Graphene grain boundaries typically contain heptagon-pentagon pairs.
-The arrangement of such defects depends on whether the GB is in zig-zag or armchair direction.
+The arrangement of such defects depends on whether the GB is in a zig-zag or armchair direction.
 It further depends on the tilt-angle of the GB.
 In 2010, researchers from Brown University computationally predicted that as the tilt-angle increases, the grain boundary strength also increases.
 They showed that the weakest link in the grain boundary is at the critical bonds of the heptagon rings.
-As the grain boundary angle increases, the strain in these heptagon rings decreases, causing the grain-boundary to be stronger than lower-angle GBs.
+As the grain boundary angle increases, the strain in these heptagon rings decreases, causing the grain boundary to be stronger than lower-angle GBs.
 They proposed that, in fact, for sufficiently large angle GB, the strength of the GB is similar to pristine graphene.
 In 2012, it was further shown that the strength can increase or decrease, depending on the detailed arrangements of the defects.
-These predictions have since been supported by experimental evidences.
+These predictions have since been supported by experimental evidence.
 In a 2013 study led by James Hone's group, researchers probed the elastic stiffness and strength of CVD-grown graphene by combining nano-indentation and high-resolution TEM.
 They found that the elastic stiffness is identical and strength is only slightly lower than those in pristine graphene.
-In the same year, researchers from UC Berkeley and UCLA probed bi-crystalline graphene with TEM and AFM.
-They found that the strength of grain-boundaries indeed tend to increase with the tilt angle.
+In the same year, researchers from University of California, Berkeley and University of California, Los Angeles probed bi-crystalline graphene with TEM and AFM.
+They found that the strength of grain boundaries indeed tends to increase with the tilt angle.

 While the presence of vacancies is not only prevalent in polycrystalline graphene, vacancies can have significant effects on the strength of graphene.
-The general consensus is that the strength decreases along with increasing densities of vacancies.
-In fact, various studies have shown that for graphene with sufficiently low density of vacancies, the strength does not vary significantly from that of pristine graphene.
-On the other hand, high density of vacancies can severely reduce the strength of graphene.
+The consensus is that the strength decreases along with increasing densities of vacancies.
+Various studies have shown that for graphene with a sufficiently low density of vacancies, the strength does not vary significantly from that of pristine graphene.
+On the other hand, a high density of vacancies can severely reduce the strength of graphene.